luka-loehr/promptly/docs/tools/mcp-server.md

 ## How to set up your MCP server

-The Gemini CLI uses the `mcpServers` configuration in your `settings.json` file to locate and connect to MCP servers.
+The Promptly uses the `mcpServers` configuration in your `settings.json` file to locate and connect to MCP servers.
 This configuration supports multiple servers with different transport mechanisms.

 ### Configure the MCP server in settings.json

-You can configure MCP servers at the global level in the `~/.gemini/settings.json` file or in your project's root directory, create or open the `.gemini/settings.json` file.
+You can configure MCP servers at the global level in the `~/.promptly/settings.json` file or in your project's root directory, create or open the `.promptly/settings.json` file.
 Within the file, add the `mcpServers` configuration block.

 ### Configuration Structure